Best Mutual Funds for Lumpsum Investments in India

 Taxation on Equity Mutual Fund for Lumpsum Investments

-Equity mutual funds primarily invest in equity and equity-related instruments of the companies.
+Equity lumpsum mutual funds primarily invest in equity and equity-related instruments of the companies.
 The taxation rules for such funds are aligned with equity mutual fund taxation in India.

-Type of Capital Gain | Holding Period | Tax Rate | Exemption / Threshold |
+| Type of Capital Gain | Holding Period | Tax Rate | Exemption / Threshold |

-Short-Term Capital Gains (STCG) | Less than 12 months | 20% flat | No exemption |
+| Short-Term Capital Gains (STCG) | Less than 12 months | 20% flat | No exemption |

-Long-Term Capital Gains (LTCG) | More than 12 months | 12.50% | Gains up to ₹1.25 lakh per financial year exempt |
+| Long-Term Capital Gains (LTCG) | More than 12 months | 12.50% | Gains up to ₹1.25 lakh per financial year exempt |

 How to Invest a Lumpsum Amount in Mutual Funds?

-- To invest in mutual funds, you can visit an equity investment platform such as smallcase or Tickertape.
+- For a one time investment in mutual funds, you can visit an equity investment platform such as smallcase or Tickertape.

 - The next step would be to research and identify the best mutual funds for lumpsum investments which align with your investment thesis.
-You can easily select and learn more about the best hybrid funds with the help of a financial tool like the Tickertape Mutual Fund Screener.
+You can easily select and learn more about the best hybrid lumpsum mutual funds with the help of a financial tool like the Tickertape Mutual Fund Screener.
 With 50+ pre-loaded filters, it helps you to create a comprehensive list by giving insights about the fund’s performance.
 Try it now!

 - Once you have selected the lumpsum investment options based on different metrics and parameters, go to smallcase.com or the smallcase app, and login via your phone number.
-Click on ‘Discover‘ and enter the name of the specific mutual fund in the search bar and hit enter.
+Click on ‘Discover‘ and enter the name of the specific best mutual fund for lumpsum investment in the search bar and hit enter.
 You can click on ‘invest now’ and select whether you want to invest a lumpsum amount or start an SIP!

 Using a Lumpsum Calculator